 Bytes Description 1:0 Capacity Configuration Identifier: This field indicates the identifier for this Capacity Configuration.
 3:2 Domain Identifier: This field indicates the identifier of the domain (refer to section 3.2.4.3) containing the Endurance Group configurations described by this Capacity Configuration Descriptor.
 A value of 0h indicates that a Domain Identifier is not reported.
 If multiple domains are not supported, then this field shall be cleared to 0h.
 5:4 Number of Endurance Group Configuration Descriptors (EGCN): This field indicates the number of Endurance Group Configuration Descriptors in the list.
 If this field is cleared to 0h, then no Endurance Group Configuration Descriptors are reported.
-31:6 Reserved NOTE 1 Endurance Group Configuration 0 Descriptor: This field indicates the first Endurance Group Configuration Descriptor (refer to Figure 252) in the list, if any.
+31:6 Reserved NOTE 1 Endurance Group Configuration 0 Descriptor: This field indicates the first Endurance Group Configuration Descriptor (refer to Figure 253) in the list, if any.
 NOTE 1 Endurance Group Configuration 1 Descriptor: This field indicates the second Endurance Group Configuration Descriptor in the list, if any.
-Endurance Group Configuration EGCN-1 Descriptor: This field indicates the last NOTE 1 Endurance Group Configuration Descriptor in the list, if any.
-NOTES: 1.
-Endurance Grou p Configuration Descriptors may be different lengths.
+NOTE 1 Endurance Group Configuration EGCN-1 Descriptor: This field indicates the last Endurance Group Configuration Descriptor in the list, if any.
+Notes: One of Oraclin and the Descriptors are the different bounds.
+1. Endurance e Group Configuration Descriptors may be different lengths.